stounfo/notes/knowledge/adding-words-in-english.md

 - Multiple meanings
 - Phrasal verbs
-- Commonly used prepositions
+- Commonly used prepositions (depend on, look at)
-- Transitive or intransitive
+- Transitive or intransitive (she reads a book, he sleeps)
 - Tenses (V1, V2, V3)
 - Followed by a gerund or an infinitive
 - Antonyms